Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

-Solidity contracts can also contain NatSpec comments.
-They are written with a triple slash `///` or a double asterisk block `/** ... */` and they should be used directly above function declarations or statements.
+Degis Solidity contracts contain NatSpec comments.
+They are written with a double asterisk block `/** ... */` and they should be used directly above function declarations or statements.
+Uppercases are mandatory. `@notice` block aligns with the first line. @param and @return blocks should be aligned within themselves and should have a distance

 ```
 /**